DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Experiments

 \section{Experiments}

 In this section, we present the results of our experiments designed to evaluate and compare the effectiveness of the proposed DeepForgeSeal framework against existing state-of-the-art methods.
 We begin by detailing the datasets used in our evaluations (Sec. \ref{sec:datasets}), followed by a description of the evaluation metrics employed to assess model performance (Sec. \ref{sec:evalprotocol}).
 The main experimental results, where we benchmark our method against current state-of-the-art approaches, are provided in Sec. \ref{Sec:main_results}.
 Additionally, ablation studies conducted to validate the contributions of the learnable directional embedding strategy, adversarial learning pipeline, and novel reward function are discussed in Sec. \ref{Sec:ablations}.
-Finally, we analyse the time complexity of the DeepForgeSeal model in Sec. \ref{sec:time_complexity}.
+For implementation details, hyperparameter evaluations, qualitative evaluations, time complexity analysis, and additional ablation studies, please refer to the supplementary materials.